Spark-Devices/official_devices/API/changelogs/spark.md

-# Changelog for v12.3 based on may security patch.
+# Version 12.3

+- Merged may security patch
 - Introduced Expandable volume Panel
 - Introduced new icons for clear all icon styles
 - Added a face unlock animation